 Our AI is trained on structured and labeled data of high quality.
 What this means is that the data sets we train our models on have been reviewed manually by expert content moderators who have taken a yes or no decision on every single piece of content.

 We also update the models regularly ensuring that they are updated and adhere to new rules and global changes or events that could impact moderation decisions.

 One of the benefits of designing our AI with an eye on multiple metrics is that we can tailor-make a solution to ensure the perfect fit for your business.

 We have multiple levers we can pull to adjust the output allowing us to tweak accuracy and automation ensuring that everything is calibrated as your business requires.

-With our solution the accuracy and degree of automation is elastic and that makes our AI setup much more flexible than other available options.
+With our solution the accuracy and degree of automation are elastic and that makes our AI setup much more flexible than other available options.

 Adaptive AI Solution